 Table of Contents

-Langerhans cell histiocytosis (LCH) – also called Histiocytosis X – is a nonmalignant disease which is marked by proliferation of Langerhans cells.
+Langerhans cell histiocytosis (LCH), also called histiocytosis X, is a nonmalignant disease marked by proliferation of Langerhans cells.
 Langerhans cells are epidermal dendritic cells and present antigens to other defense cells.
 Dendritic cells are a form of histiocytes.
-In this condition, histiocytes circulate in the peripheral blood post maturation, their depositing in different organs and organ systems.
+In this condition, histiocytes circulate in the peripheral blood post-maturation, depositing in different organs and organ systems.
 Therefore, the disease may present as different syndromes, including Hand-Schüller-Christian disease, Abt-Letterer-Siwe disease, and Hashimoto-Pritzker disease.

 Prevalence of histiocytosis X

-The incidence is 0.4–1 in 100,000 with an age-based peak for a disseminated course of the disease in infants and toddlers.
-Localized disease has a peak incidence between ages 5 and 15.
+The incidence is 0.4–1 in 100,000.
+Incidence of the disseminated course of the disease peaks in infants and toddlers.
+Incidence of localized disease peaks between ages 5 and 15.
 Boys are 1.3 times more likely to have the disease than girls are.

-A disturbed intercellular communication between effector cells, specifically T-cells and the antigen presenting Langerhans cells is assumed as pathophysiology.
-Proinflammatory mediators are released which contribute to a cytokine imbalance and therefore lead to a massive proliferation and accumulation of dendritic cells.
-Tissue damage and ultimately fibrosis is caused by the collection of histiocytes in the organs.
+The assumed pathophysiology is disturbed intercellular communication between effector cells, specifically T cells and antigen-presenting Langerhans cells.
+Proinflammatory mediators are released, contributing to cytokine imbalance and therefore massive proliferation and accumulation of dendritic cells.
+Tissue damage and ultimately fibrosis are caused by collection of histiocytes in organs.

 Histiocytosis X on a cellular level

 Dendritic cells are marked by a tender eosinophilic cytoplasm and a nucleus akin to a coffee bean.
 Langerhans cells show typical Birbeck granules and typical antigen patterns.
-They are positive for S100, vimentin and CD1a.
-The Birbeck granules look like x-particles when examined by an electron microscope which explains the name.
-Furthermore, different inflammatory cells like eosinophilic and neutrophilic granulocytes, lymphocytes and plasma cells can be found in the granulomas.
+They are positive for S100, vimentin, and CD1a.
+Birbeck granules look like X particles under an electron microscope.
+Furthermore, different inflammatory cells, such as eosinophilic and neutrophilic granulocytes, lymphocytes, and plasma cells, can be found in the granulomas.

-Lesions in the jaw bones are noted by thooth loss or premature eruption of adult teeth.
+Lesions in jaw bones can be accompanied by tooth loss or premature eruption of adult teeth.

-Hand-Schüller-Christian-Disease is marked by multiple eosinophilic granulomas of the bone in addition to soft tissue involvement.
-It makes up 15-40% of all Langerhans cell histiocytoses.
-In case of sella turcica involvement, children suffer from diabetes insipidus.
-Additional symptoms are growth abnormalities, fever, swollen lymph nodes, exophthalmos, dyspnoea and hepatosplenomegaly.
+Hand-Schüller-Christian disease is marked by multiple eosinophilic granulomas of the bone, in addition to soft tissue involvement.
+It makes up 15%–40% of all Langerhans cell histiocytoses.
+With sella turcica involvement, children suffer from diabetes insipidus.
+Additional symptoms are growth abnormalities, fever, swollen lymph nodes, exophthalmos, dyspnea, and hepatosplenomegaly.

-Occurences affecting the skin predominantly are defined as Abt-Letter-Siwe-Disease which makes up 10% of Histiocystosis X cases.
-Skin presentation is reminiscent of seborrheic dermatitis on rump and scalp.
-Polymorphic maculopapular exanthema with hemorrhaging, ulceration and formation of crusts are observed.
-Additionally, hair may often be thinning and the children may suffer from fever.
-In many children, the oral mucosa is affected with whitish granulomatous plaques which exhibit a tendency for ulceration and bleeding.
+LCH affecting the skin is predominantly defined as Abt-Letter-Siwe disease, which makes up 10% of histiocystosis X cases.
+Skin presentation is reminiscent of seborrheic dermatitis on the buttocks and scalp.
+Polymorphic maculopapular exanthema with hemorrhaging, ulceration, and formation of crusts are observed.
+Additionally, hair may be thinning, and affected children may suffer from fever.
+In many children, the oral mucosa is affected by whitish granulomatous plaques, which exhibit a tendency for ulceration and bleeding.
 Generalized lymphomas and hepatosplenomegaly are observed.
-Also, thrombopenia with petechiae, anemia and granulocytopenia are possible symptoms occuring along with infiltration of the bone marrow.
+Also, thrombopenia with petechiae, anemia, and granulocytopenia are possible symptoms, along with infiltration of the bone marrow.

-Eosinophilic granuloma can be observed on a skull x-ray as osteolytic lesion with punched out appearance and clear margins surrounded by a sclerotic area or periosteal reaction.
-Observation of several lesions of the skull in Hans-Schüller-Christian-Disease is referred to as “geographic map skull”.
+On skull X-ray, an eosinophilic granuloma appears as an osteolytic lesion with a punched-out appearance and clear margins, surrounded by a sclerotic area or periosteal reaction.
+Observation of several lesions of the skull in Hans-Schüller-Christian disease is referred to as geographic map skull.

-Computer tomography of the lung detects the so-called Cheerio sign.
-A thickening in the walls of the bronchial system is akin to the breakfast cereal in appearance.
+Computed tomography of the lung can detect the so-called Cheerio sign, a thickening in the walls of the bronchial system that looks like the breakfast cereal.

-In case of liver involvement, examination of the child leads to observation of edema and ascites formation while routine lab work will show coagulopathy, cholestasis and hyperbilirubinemia caused by a functional disturbance of the liver.
+With liver involvement, examination of a child will lead to observation of edema and ascites formation, and routine laboratory tests will show coagulopathy, cholestasis, and hyperbilirubinemia caused by a functional disturbance of the liver.

-In case of involvement of the hypophyseal hypothalamic tract with diabetes insipudis as prevalent symptom, MRI will typically show a thickening of the infundibulum.
+When involvement of the hypophyseal hypothalamic tract occurs, with diabetes insipidus as the prevalent symptom, magnetic resonance imaging will typically show a thickening of the infundibulum.

-Completion of skeletal scintigraphy, bone marrow aspiration and lumbar puncture procedures as well as testing of endocrinological functioning of the hypophyseal anterior and posterior lobes serve to exclude disseminated disease.
+Skeletal scintigraphy, bone marrow aspiration, and lumbar puncture procedures, as well as testing of endocrinological functioning of the hypophyseal anterior and posterior lobes, serve to exclude disseminated disease.

-Diagnosis is completed via biopsie which presents proof of Birbeck granules.
+Diagnosis is completed via biopsy, which can present proof of Birbeck granules.